-We have audited the compliance of Buckeye Local School District (the District) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that apply to each of its major federal programs for the year ended June 30, 2011.
+We have audited the compliance of Buckeye Local School District (the District) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of Buckeye Local School District's major federal programs for the year ended June 30, 2012.
 The summary of auditor's results section of the accompanying schedule of findings identifies the District's major federal programs.
 The District's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
-Our responsibility is to express an opinion on the District's compliance based on our audit.
+Our responsibility is to opine on the District's compliance based on our audit.

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits included in the Comptroller General of the United States' Government Auditing Standards and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Those standards and OMB Circular A-133 require that we plan and perform the audit to reasonably assure whether noncompliance occurred with the types of compliance requirements referred to above that could directly and materially affect a major federal program.
-An audit includes examining, on a test basis, evidence about the District's compliance with those requirements and performing other procedures we considered necessary in the circumstances.
+Our compliance audit followed auditing standards generally accepted in the United States of America; the standards applicable to financial audits included in the Comptroller General of the United States' Government Auditing Standards; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+These standards and OMB Circular A-133 require that we plan and perform the audit to reasonably assure whether noncompliance occurred with the compliance requirements referred to above that could directly and materially affect a major federal program.
+An audit includes examining, on a test basis, evidence about the District's compliance with these requirements and performing other procedures we considered necessary in the circumstances.
 We believe our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination on the District's compliance with those requirements.
+Our audit does not provide a legal determination on the District's compliance with these requirements.

-In our opinion, Buckeye Local School District complied, in all material respects, with the requirements referred to above that apply to each of its major federal programs for the year ended June 30, 2011.
-We noted matters involving federal compliance not requiring inclusion in this report that we reported to the district's management in a separate letter dated November 3, 2011.
+In our opinion, Buckeye Local School District complied, in all material respects, with the requirements referred to above that could directly and materially affect each of its major federal programs for the year ended June 30, 2012.